Electrical Installations Level 3

 Michael

-Electrical Level 3 StudentAs an Electrical student, I’ve progressed from Level 2 to Level 3, with my knowledge and understanding of the course consistently growing.
-I pride myself on having a great attention to detail, a deep understanding of electrical science principles and I am aiming to gain an electrical mechanical apprenticeship at Jaguar Land Rover.
+Electrical Alumni StudentAs an Electrical student, I progressed from Level 2 to Level 3, steadily increasing my knowledge and understanding of the course.
+I developed strong attention to detail and a solid understanding of electrical science principles.
+I aimed to secure an electromechanical apprenticeship at Jaguar Land Rover.

 What can I do with a qualification in Engineering?